Young Adult Community Advisory Board (YACAB)

-The YACAB is made up of volunteers (ages 16 – 25) from all over the U.S. who participate in one of PHACS’ active studies and who take a leadership and advocacy role within the study.
+The YACAB is made up of volunteers (ages 16 and older) from all over the U.S. who participate in one of PHACS’ active studies and who take a leadership and advocacy role within the study.
 Since January 2013, participants have met once a month via a one-hour conference call to discuss research, to provide feedback to PHACS about various study issues, and to have meaningful discussions around challenges facing young adults as they transition into adulthood.

 * Provide guidance and perspective to researchers for how to make the overall PHACS study better for young adults who are participants; and

 * Offer relevant support to members of the Young Adult CAB, as well as to other young adults involved in PHACS

 Call topics vary each month and are driven both by the needs of PHACS as new research materials and protocols are developed, and by the preferences of YACAB members themselves.
 Some calls have used a story circle/storytelling format to discuss an issue as it relates to our personal lives.
 Other calls involve having a discussion around questions sent out via email prior to the call or hearing from a guest speaker followed by a Q&A discussion format.